brlnoble/RIPT_Capstone/README.md

 # R.I.P.T.
 Capstone Project
 This is a final year engineering capstone project for McMaster University.
 Students were given 8 months to develop a project and then present to judges and supervisors.
-Work is currently in progress, with an anticipated end date of April 1st, 2023.
+Work is completed and being presented on April 11th.

 ___